-  We aim to have your pack with you within 3 working days of your initial call.
-However, this can take up to 5 working days dependent on a number of factors.
+We aim to have your pack with you within 5 working days of your initial call.
 If it has been longer than 5 working days since your call with us, please contact us on 01925 234 070 so that we can get a replacement pack out to you and get your case logged with your lender as soon as possible!

 Q: Are the forms I will receive complicated?

 Your forms will come to you with all the necessary information already entered for you.
 Please check it is correct and then sign and date in the indicated places before returning them in the reply paid envelope.